Practices to practice to “Make Meaningful Work”

 In identifying assumptions, our team should take a pause from our work to reflect on the evidence we’ve gathered, the approaches we’ve taken, the experiments our project has generated, and our team’s own reasoning.
 This will help us to identify our biases and open our minds to external criticism.

-Exercise: List five assumptions or fears that you need to challenge, then discuss them with others.
+Practice: List five assumptions or fears that you need to challenge, then discuss them with others.

 4. Understand and define the problem you’re solving before proposing solutions.